 Are you forming bonds with students?

 “Yes!
 This is probably my favorite part of the job!
 I have formed so many great relationships with students of all different ages and English levels.
-For example, now, I primarily work with 4th graders.
-I a teaching private lessons with three of my fourth graders and it is amazing to get to know their families and be welcomed into their home.”
+For example, I primarily work with 4th graders.
+I’m teaching private lessons with three of my fourth graders and it is amazing to get to know their families and be welcomed into their home.”